 A transcript is a representation of a student's entire academic record while at Johnson & Wales.
 The University employs two types of transcripts: academic and performance.
 An academic transcript reflects a student's unabridged academic history at the institution; including all letter grades.
 A performance transcript identifies the practical skills associated with a student's academic coursework.
 Skills are graded as developing, validated, mastered or not tested.
 The purpose of a performance transcript is to better represent the practical skills obtained by the student.

-Official transcripts may be released for a fee and only upon written request of the student; this is done in accordance with the Family Educational Rights and Privacy Act (FERPA).
+Official transcripts may be released for a fee and only upon written request of the student or by automated request via J&W Web Services uconnect; this is done in accordance with the Family Educational Rights and Privacy Act (FERPA).
 In addition, an official transcript will not be released if a student is not current in all financial obligations to the University.
-Official transcripts are printed on official paper, imprinted with the University seal, and then placed in sealed envelopes issued directly to the student or authorized designee.
+Official transcripts are printed on official paper and then placed in sealed envelopes issued directly to the student or authorized designee.
 The fee for each undergraduate, graduate and doctoral official transcript is \$2.

-Unofficial transcripts are free of charge.
+Unofficial transcripts are free of charge, and may be obtained via J&W Web Services uconnect.
 Likewise, they require a student's written release.
 Inactive students must be current in all financial obligations before any transcript is released.
-Active students, however, may print copies of their unofficial transcripts at self-service terminals located at Student Academic Services.

 Transcript requests may be made in person, in writing or by fax to Student Academic Services.
 Inactive students request transcripts through Inactive Records.
 Official transcripts may be mailed or held for pickup by the student.
-Processing takes two to three business days; official transcripts will not be furnished without payment (by cash, check, or money order).
+Processing takes two to three business days; official transcripts will not be furnished without payment (by cash, check, money order, or charged to the student's account when using uconnect).
 Upon a student's explicit, written request, the University will fax an unofficial transcript.
 Faxed transcripts are never official.